ec-blaster/pyMagicSwitchbot/doc/MagicSwitchBot_API.md

    | ---- | ---- | ---- | ------------------------ |
    | 0x06 | 0x01 | 0x06 | [CurrentPassword] [Fill] |

-   The `CurrentPassword` element is the password digits encoded as **6** ASCII characters.
-If there is no password, any data will be ignored, but there must be 6 bytes here.
+   The `CurrentPassword` parameter is the password digits encoded as **6** ASCII characters.
+If there is no password, we must specify 0x00 as the `LEN` parameter, and `CurrentPassword` would be empty.
-   Finally, `Fill` is a sequence of **7** random bytes to fill the **16 bytes** payload.
+   Finally, `Fill` is a sequence of **7** random bytes to fill the **16 bytes** payload (or 13 random bytes if the password is empty).

-1. **Encrypt the payload**.
+1. **Encrypt the command**.
    We encrypt the resulting command using AES128 ECB.

 1. **Send the command**.
    We send the encrypted command using the `WriteData` UUID of the device.
+This first command must be sent in the following 5 seconds after connecting.
+Otherwise, the device disconnects itself.

 1. **Receive the response**.
-   Once the command is sent, we read the result using the `ReadData` UUID.
+   Once the command is sent, we must get a notification from the `ReadData` UUID with the result.
    For example we could get the following response:

    ```python